Second Sephora store confirmed for Auckland's Sylvia Park

 • Sephora security breach: NZ customers offered free sub to data monitoring service

-Sylvia Park - New Zealand's largest shopping mall - has long been tipped as the location for the retailer, which operates more than 250 stores worldwide, second local store.
+Sylvia Park - New Zealand's largest shopping mall - has long been tipped as the likely location of the retailer's second New Zealand store.

-Recruitment for the store will begin shortly, a spokeswoman confirmed to the Herald.
+Recruitment for the new store will begin shortly, a spokeswoman confirmed to the Herald.

 "We were honoured to have had such an amazing reception for our first New Zealand store opening last year," Beth Glancey, general manager of Sephora New Zealand and Australia, said.

-"With that opening day response, and our continued success in the region there's no question the demand is there for a second store."
+"With that opening day response, and our continued success in the region, there's no question the demand is there for a second store."

-Benjamin Vuchot, Sephora president of the Asia Pacific region, told the Herald during the Sephora's New Zealand debut last year that the retailer's Queen St store had been more than two years in the making.
+Benjamin Vuchot, Sephora president of the Asia-Pacific region, told the Herald during the Sephora's New Zealand debut last year that the retailer's Queen St store had been more than two years in the making.

 He said Sephora had decided it would expand into New Zealand shortly after its launch in Australia around five years ago.